m1sk9/dotfiles/README.md

 chezmoi apply
 ```

-## Edit dotfiles
+### Edit dotfiles

 Editing files in dotfiles is done via chezmoi.
+A commit push to `m1sk9/dotfiles` is done at the same time.

-Direct editing is not recommended.
+**Direct editing is not recommended.**

 ```sh
 chezmoi edit <file_path>